TomLing/tomling.github.io/README.md

 * To stage the website you will need to install the gems for Bundler and Jekyll
 * Then run the following command - bundle exec jekyll serve
 * To use drafts (posts that you do not want to publish yet) use the --drafts switch

+## Update

+* Run bundle update to update to the latest version of Jekyll